-Joining us in-person in The Studio is Steve Blum, Senior Vice President of World-Wide Sales for Autodesk.
+Joining us in-person in is Steve Blum, Senior Vice President of World-Wide Sales for Autodesk.
 Steve has been a sales leader at Autodesk the past fourteen years, with the last seven serving as the head of world-wide sales.
 Steve will demonstrate how to bring a channel organization along through major transformations in the business model, such as shifts from perpetual license to cloud-based offerings.
 If you prefer to watch the live interview in high definition video, click here.

 Autodesk’s channel business represents an astounding 75-80% of the total revenue, with the rest being direct.
 Steve is uniquely qualified to speak on this topic of channel optimization.
 Steve’s team has a few named account organizations that calls on customers direct, but most his business coming through indirect channels.

 Autodesk does business in 170 countries around the world.
 Steve begins the show by outlining his indirect and direct models of selling.
 To be able transact business locally in local currencies, Steve requires people on the ground in all those countries, it requires an indirect channel.
 The channel approach gives him scale, coverage and ultimately it provides value to our customers.